api3dao/signed-api/packages/signed-api/README.md

 1. `cp config/signed-api.example.json config/signed-api.json` - To create a config file from the example one.
 Optionally change the defaults.
 2. `cp .env.example .env` - To copy the example environment variables.
 Optionally change the defaults.
 3. `pnpm run dev` - To start the API server.
-The port number can be configured by `DEV_SERVER_PORT` environment variable.
+The port number can be configured by `SERVER_PORT` environment variable.

 ### Docker instructions